Steffield/PWA-On-OfflineBudgetTracker/README.md

 ## Description

-This apllication is a budget tracker that can track your expenses even offline as a progressive web application.
+This application is a budget tracker that can track your expenses even offline as a progressive web application.
 For the full offline experience, open the application in a new Chrome tab.
 Open Chrome's three-dot menu (next to the address bar) and click on "Install Online-Offline Budget Tracker" in the menu.

 ## Technologies Used